 “CCPA” means the California Consumer Privacy Act, Cal.
 Civ.
-Code § 1798.100 et seq., and its implementing regulations.
+Code § 1798.100 et seq. and as modified by the CPRA, and all implementing regulations.

 “Data Subject” means (i) an identified or identifiable natural person who is in the EEA or whose rights are protected by the GDPR; or (ii) a “Consumer” as the term is defined in the CCPA.